Cell bank: Thawing

 Rapid thaws are recommend in bringing the cells out of cryopreservation and starting up their normal metabolic processes.
 Minimizing the exposure of the cryovial and its contents to room, or ambient temperatures is important.
 Rapid thaws are important to prevent the contents of the vial from melting and refreezing rapidly, which could cause ice crystals to form rupture the cells in the vial.
 Thaws can be performed in a few minutes within a water bath at a temperature around 37 °C. Experimentation has shown that a slower thaw in a controlled environment such as an incubator also can be used to safely thaw cryofrozen cells.
 Thawing in an incubator avoids the risk of contamination involved in thawing in a water bath, however takes a significantly longer amount of time and resources.
 Post thaw, the cells need to be transferred from the cryovial into another vessel and resuspended in media.
-By diluting the concentration of the cryoprotection agent present, negative effects such as toxicity from the cryprotection agents on metabolically active cells can be mitigated.
+By diluting the concentration of the cryoprotection agent present, negative effects such as toxicity from the cryoprotection agents on metabolically active cells can be mitigated.